nmi-leipzig/sim-x-pll/README.md

 - ```pll.v```

 To build and simulate your project, you can use [icarus verilog and vvp](http://iverilog.icarus.com/) and view the results in [GTKWave](http://gtkwave.sourceforge.net/):
-- ```iverilog plle2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>```, ```iverilog plle2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>``` or ```iverilog mmcme2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>```, depending on which one you want
+- ```iverilog plle2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>```, ```iverilog plle2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>``` or ```iverilog mmcme2_base.v period_check.v period_count.v freq_gen.v divider.v phase_shift.v dyn_reconf.v pll.v <your project files> -o <your project name>```, depending on [which one you want](#pll-choosing)
 - ```vvp <your project name>```
 - ```gtkwave dump.vcd```

 If you specified the name of your output file using something like ```$dumpfile("<your_name.vcd>")```, you have to replace ```dump.vcd``` with your chosen name.

-The module works by supplying an input clock, which will be transformed to an, or rather 6, output clocks.
-This output clock depends on the input clock and multiple parameters.
+The module works by supplying an input clock, which will be transformed to an, or rather 6 (or 7 in the case of the MMCM), output clocks.
+In the simplest case, this output clock depends on the input clock and multiple parameters.
 You can set the wanted output frequency, phase shift and duty cycle.
 The output frequency is calculated like this: ```output frequency = input frequency * (multiplier / (divider * output divider))```, while the output phase can be calculated (in relation to the input phase) by using this formula: ```output phase = feedback phase + output phase```.
 The parts of these formulas with "output" in their name are specific to one specific output, while the others are global.
 There are certain limits to the values.
 If you hit them, the module is going to stop simulation and inform you about it.
-Check out the FAQ section at the end to learn more about these limits.
+Check out the [FAQ](#FAQ) section at the end to learn more about these limits.
 You can also find a table there, how the allowed VCO frequency depends on FPGA model, their speed grades the used module (MMCM or PLL).

 An typical instatiation of the PLLE2_BASE module might look like this: